BearWare/TeamTalk5/Documentation/TeamTalk/userinterface.md

 has to be selected in the channels view for the Users menu items to be active.

+- **User Information**
     - **View User Information**
       - Use this menu item to get extended information about a user, like e.g. username, user type and packet reception.
+    - **Speak User Information**
+      - Use Text-To-Speech to speak user information.
 - **Messages**
     - The menu item is for sending user to user text messages.
 A message dialog will pop up on the user's computer when you send